-Haiti: Mercy Corps sends emergency response team to Haiti
+Haiti: Mercy Corps works to contain spread of cholera in Haiti

 PORTLAND, Ore. – Mercy Corps is rushing to help guard against the spread of a cholera epidemic concentrated in Haiti's rural Artibonite and Center departments.
 The disease has already killed at least 284 and sickened more than 3,769.
 Five cases have now been confirmed in Port-au-Prince, where an estimated 1.2 million earthquake survivors still live in cramped temporary settlements.
 Mercy Corps is working in close coordination with Haitian authorities and the humanitarian community to respond to the crisis.

 This holiday season, Mercy Corps offers inspiring gifts that change lives around the globe

 PORTLAND, Ore. – Shopping for that hard-to-please special someone?
 Looking to honor a loved one with a meaningful gift?
 Look no further than the charitable gifts offered by Mercy Corps, a global relief and development organization, at www.mercycorps.org/gifts.

 Mercy Corps empowers donors to tackle urgent global problems by spreading the word

 PORTLAND, Ore. – Global relief and development agency Mercy Corps (www.mercycorps.org) today unveiled a new way for donors to address the urgent needs of families in the world's toughest places.
 This program, known as MPower, offers donors the opportunity to leverage their social networks to fund one of eight critical projects for women and children facing conflict, illiteracy, hunger or other injustices.

 Mercy Corps Appoints Executives for Fundraising, Global Partnerships